alexanderlhicks/baby-rudin-project/README.md

     author: srivatsasrinivasmath
     -/
     ````
-- Every declaration in the file should be preceeded with a docstring comment <code> \-- description -\ <\code> containing the natural language description of the declaration.
+- Every declaration in the file should be preceeded with a docstring comment <code> \-- description -\ </code> containing the natural language description of the declaration.
 Every tactic should be "appropriately" explained with comments.
 You can skip explaining a few tactics if they are "obvious".

   For example, in Chapter 1 Problem 2 we see the following
   ````lean4